TeamINTERACT/data_pipeline/sensedoc/README.md

 4. **Load**: Developer creates one csv per participant/wave/sensor, file name includes INTERACT_ID.
 The result is a folder per sensor, per city, each with a csv file per participant with data and INTERACT_ID

+   _NB_ 2025-11-05: discovered a typo in the linkage files and associated SD dataset where participant `102402181` in Victoria wave 2 has been labelled `102482181` for the SD and Ethica data.
+We reassociate the wrong ID for Ethica data and SenseDoc (see `QA\fix102402181.sql`)

 5. **Transform**: Data is cleaned to remove invalid or corrupt records.
 Records outside of wear date window are removed (`sd_start_1`; `sd_end_1`/ `sd_start_2`; `sd_end_2`).
 Since the device is always recording when on, some movement data from the coordinator delivering or retrieving the device may be collected.
 To filter the data properly, the participant provides wear dates.
 These wear dates are in the linkage file.
 Dates are recorded for each SenseDoc worn by a participant.
 It is possible that a participant missed a day or days within the wear dates.
 Filtering by date ensures we don’t use coordinator data recorded on the device during delivery /recovery.
 If there are no wear dates, all records are kept.
    Illegal coordinates, coordinates that cannot correspond to any location on earth, are removed.
 There are two filters : one for (0,0,0) which is a GPS error condition (technically a spot off the coast of Nigeria, but one seldom visited); one which removes points which require movement faster than 300 km/h to reach.
 These pop up from satellite errors.
       + OUTPUT: Data is exported as Elite (intermediary) files to Project